tischsoic/alvis-web-editor/README.md

 https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge
 Also, remember to check host property in application's database config file.

-Database's config file for server applications is ./src/server/db.ts
+Database's config file for server application is ./src/server/db.ts

-# Running the app
+## Running the app

 There are few npm commands and you run them by executing:
 ```